Public Statements About Social and Political Issues

 Beyond information published on the BACB’s website, the President of the BACB Board of Directors and the Chief Executive Officer of the BACB may, in their roles as the only official spokespersons of the organization, identify additional BACB Board positions, so long as doing so is consistent with the BACB’s mission, authorized tax-exempt purposes, and Board action.
 With the exception of the President and the Chief Executive Officer, BACB employees and Board members may not disclose nonpublic information related to BACB activity.

-*To learn more about the BACB’s role in the applied behavior analysis profession, please see the BACB’s blog post, The BACB: What it is, What it Does, and Why, and Episode 11 of the BACB’s podcast, Inside the BACB.
+*To learn more about the BACB’s role in the applied behavior analysis profession, please see the BACB’s blog post, The BACB: What it is, What it Does, and Why, and listen to The BACB’s Role in the Profession of Behavior Analysis on our Inside the BACB podcast.